 After four and a half years of study that included over a thousand supervised clinical internship hours, I started to forget that the thought of needles genuinely scares a lot of people.
 I remember the first time I tried acupuncture and I was a little nervous too.
 Honestly?
 The needles are thin and fine and they in no way resemble the kind of needles that are used to give injections.
 An acupuncture treatment for stress is designed to lower it; it isn’t set up to add to your anxiety.
 So don’t worry about the needles!

 Also, any acupuncturist with a brain is going to go lightly on someone during their first visit.
 Really.
 No sense in scaring the horses, right?
 And we want you to leave the treatment feeling happy, healthy, and (especially if you’ve asking us to treat you for stress), feeling blissed out and relaxed.
 Sure, some needles are thicker than others.
-The needles used on large muscles are relatively thicker than the ones used on small muscles.
+The needles used on large muscles are relatively thicker than the ones used on small muscles (they’re still way thinner than the needles used for injections, though).
 And yes, it does hurt to get certain areas needled (like fingers…fingers count as sensitive areas).
-But we’re not going to bring out the big guns on the first appointment and if you’re nervous, we certainly don’t choose spots that we know tend to cause pain.
+But we’re not going to bring out the relatively thicker needles on the first appointment and if you’re nervous, we certainly don’t choose spots that we know tend to cause pain.
 That doesn’t mean your treatment is less-than; rather, it means that we want you to be comfortable, to feel safe, and to able to experience all the wonders of acupuncture in the most inviting manner possible.

 Once there is trust and you are comfortable, it might be that we opt to needle a more tender area but that is a judgement call and we warn you first.
 And if you are adamantly opposed to acupuncture but want to try traditional Chinese medicine, please keep in mind that TCM has a lot more going for it than just the one modality.
 (I’ll talk about that in a minute).